Scorks/GridScript-RL/README.md

 ## Running Instructions

-To run, simply open index.html in your preferred browser.
+To run, simply open index.html in your preferred browser. :shipit:

-:japanese_goblin:
+There are a number of options on the right hand side of the screen, they refer to:

+1)